-Medicare is a federal health insurance plan for people who are age 65 or older, some younger people with disabilities and people with End-Stage Renal Disease (ESRD).
+Medicare is a federal health insurance plan for people who are age 65 or older, some younger people with disabilities, and people with End-Stage Renal Disease (ESRD).

-Health insurance and the Affordable Care Act
+Health Insurance and the Affordable Care Act

 In March of 2010, the Affordable Care Act (ACA), also known as Obamacare, was enacted to reform the healthcare system in the United States.
-The goal of the ACA is to expand coverage to Americans, lower costs and increase benefits for consumers, incentivize quality and innovation in the healthcare system, and provide critical funding for public health and illness prevention.
+The goal of the ACA is to expand coverage to 25 million Americans by 2023, lower costs and increase benefits for consumers, incentivize quality and innovation in the healthcare system, and provide critical funding for public health and illness prevention.
 Some of the reasons behind the Affordable Care Act include:

-High rates of uninsured
+High Rates of Uninsured